Artificial intelligence in India: Early days (1960s-1980s)

 The TIFRAC (Tata Institute of Fundamental Research Automatic Calculator) was designed and developed by a team led by Rangaswamy Narasimhan between 1954 and 1960.
 He worked on pattern recognition from 1961 to 1964 at the University of Illinois Urbana-Champaign's Digital Computer Laboratory.
 In order to conduct research on database technology, computer networking, computer graphics, and systems software, he and M. G. K. Menon founded the National Centre for Software Development and Computing Techniques.
 In 1965, he established the Computer Society of India and supervised the initial research work on AI at Tata Institute of Fundamental Research.
 Jagdish Lal launched the first computer science program in 1976 at Motilal Nehru Regional Engineering College.
 H. K. Kesavan from the University of Waterloo and Vaidyeswaran Rajaraman from the University of Wisconsin–Madison joined the IIT Kanpur Electrical Engineering Department in 1963–1964 as Assistant Professor and Head of Department, respectively.
 H.N.
 Mahabala, who was employed at Bendix Corporation's Computer Division, joined the department in 1965.
 He previously worked with Marvin Minsky.
 The IIT Kanpur Computer Center was led by H. K. Kesavan, with Vaidyeswaran Rajaraman serving as his deputy.
 Kesavan informally permitted Rajaraman and Mahabala to introduce artificial intelligence into computer science classes.
 The computer science program was approved by IIT Kanpur in 1971 and split out from the electrical engineering department.
 In 1973, an IBM System/370 Model 155 was installed at IIT Madras.
 John McCarthy, head of the Artificial Intelligence Laboratory at Stanford University visited IIT Kanpur in 1971.
 He donated PDP-1 with a time-sharing operating system.
 During the 1970s, the balance of payments deficit in India restricted import of computers.
 The Department of Computer Science and Automation at the Indian Institute of Science established in 1969, played an important role in nurturing the development of data science and artificial intelligence in India.
-First course on AI was introduced in 1970's by G. Krishna.
-B. L. Deekshatulu introduced the first course on pattern recognition in early 1970s.
+First course on AI was introduced in the 1970s by G. Krishna.
+B. L. Deekshatulu introduced the first course on pattern recognition in the early 1970s.